Distributed Nonconvex Optimization: Gradient-free Iterations and $\epsilon$-Globally Optimal Solution: Conclusion

 \section{Conclusion}

-In this paper, we propose CPCA to solve distributed optimization problems with nonconvex Lipschitz continuous univariate objective functions and different convex local constraint sets.
-The proposed algorithm relies on Chebyshev polynomial approximation, consensus, and polynomial optimization.
-It consists of three stages, i.e., \romannumeral1) constructing approximations of local objectives, \romannumeral2) performing average consensus to facilitate information dissemination, and \romannumeral3) locally optimizing the obtained approximation of the global objective via polynomial optimization methods.
-We provide comprehensive theoretical analysis and numerical results to illustrate its effectiveness, including \romannumeral1) obtaining $\epsilon$-globally optimal solutions, \romannumeral2) being efficient in oracle and communication complexities, and \romannumeral3) achieving distributed termination.
-Future directions include but are not limited to \romannumeral1) designing efficient multivariate extensions by leveraging the idea of introducing approximations, and \romannumeral2) considering cases where evaluations of function values are perturbed by noises.
+We proposed CPCA to solve distributed optimization problems with nonconvex Lipschitz continuous univariate objectives and convex local constraint sets.
+The proposed algorithm leverages Chebyshev polynomial approximation, consensus, and polynomial optimization.
+It consists of three stages, i.e., \romannumeral1) constructing approximations of local objectives, \romannumeral2) performing average consensus to disseminate information, and \romannumeral3) locally optimizing the obtained approximation of the global objective via polynomial optimization techniques.
+We provided comprehensive theoretical analysis and numerical results to illustrate its effectiveness, including \romannumeral1) obtaining $\epsilon$-globally optimal solutions, \romannumeral2) being efficient in oracle and communication complexities, and \romannumeral3) achieving distributed termination.
+Future directions include but are not limited to designing efficient multivariate extensions via polynomial approximations and handling noisy evaluations of function values.